Adrian-Covaciu/devops-hands-on-project-hivebox/README.md

 ## Implementation

-### Linters to complete an MR
+### Tests and Lints to complete a PR

-<strong>This repository uses pylint and hadolint to check and pass the pipeline</strong>
+This repository uses pylint and hadolint to check and pass the pipeline.
+It also performs an analysis using SonarCloud.

 ### Build and Run the Application